The bone marrow-specific proteome

 In order to illustrate the relation of bone marrow tissue to other tissue types, a network plot was generated, displaying the number of commonly expressed genes between different tissue types.
 The network plot shows that most genes are shared with testis.

-Among the genes enriched in bone marrow we found two genes also displaying an enriched expression in testis, Hemogen and Spermatogenesis and centriole associated 1.
-Hemogen, HEMGN, is fairly well characterized, and appears to be involved in hematopoietic differentiation.
+Among the enriched genes in bone marrow, we found two genes also displaying an enriched expression in testis, HEMGN (Hemogen) and SPATC1 (Spermatogenesis and centriole associated 1).
+Hemogen is fairly well characterized, and appears to be involved in hematopoietic differentiation.
 However, an mRNA isoform different from that found in hematopoietic cells has been identified in round spermatids of testis (Yang, LV. et al, 2003).
-IHC staining of Hemogen is in concordance with the RNA data and literature, showing strong staining of a subset of cells in bone marrow and spermatids in testis.
+Immunohistochemical staining of Hemogen is in concordance with the RNA-seq data and literature, showing strong staining in a subset of cells in bone marrow and spermatids in testis.

-Spermatogenesis and centriole associated 1 (SPATC1) is a protein about which not much is known, although the SPATC1 protein has been detected in sperms where it surrounds the intact proximal centriole (Goto, M., 2010).
-IHC displays a cytoplasmic staining in bone marrow and testis, mostly pronounced in spermatogonia, supportive of RNA-seq data
+Spermatogenesis and centriole associated 1 is an unknown protein,although the SPATC1 protein has been detected in sperms where it surrounds the intact proximal centriole (Goto, M., 2010).
+Immunohistochemistry displays a cytoplasmic staining in bone marrow and testis, mostly pronounced in spermatogonia, which is supported by RNA-seq data

 Bone marrow function